 You Become the Person Who Treats You Well

-You stop waiting for others to treat you better and start becoming the person who does.
+You have to give yourself permission to take up space.
+Stop waiting for others to treat you better and start becoming the person who does.
 This is quiet, powerful work and it starts with noticing when you betray yourself in tiny, habitual ways - and making a different choice.

 The Self-Boundary Checklist